ShixiangWang/gcap/README.md

 remotes::install_github("ShixiangWang/gcap")
 ```

-If you would like to use CLI program, run the following code in your R console:
+If you would like to use CLI program in Shell terminal, run the following code in your R console after installation:

 ```r
 gcap::deploy()